Alberta: Banff National Park & the Canadian Rockies | VBT Bicycling Vacations Skip to Main Content

 Your vacation is about to begin!
 Enjoy your flight and arrive ready for an unforgettable trip.

 Start off your first day in Calgary right by having a VBT representative greet you at the airport.
-A complimentary car service will whisk you to your centrally located hotel.
-From here, you are perfectly positioned to explore this charming city at your leisure.
+A complimentary car service will whisk you to your centrally located hotel, perfectly situated for exploring this vibrant city at your leisure.

-Enjoy a leisurely breakfast at your hotel, then meet your VBT representative and the rest of the group in the lobby at 12:30 p.m. for your transportation to Banff.
-Plan to have lunch before the journey.
-Please come dressed for cycling (with your pedals or saddle if you use your own).
+After a leisurely breakfast and morning at your hotel, meet your VBT representative and the rest of the group at 12:30 p.m. in the hotel lobby.
+From here, you’ll travel by private shuttle to Banff (approximately 1.5 hours).
+Please plan to have lunch before the journey and arrive dressed for cycling (bring your own pedals or saddle if applicable), as there will be no opportunity to change clothes before the warm-up ride.
+Hotel check-in is at 4:00 p.m.

-Once you arrive, in the heart of breathtaking Banff National Park, meet your trip leaders for a safety and bike-fitting session.
-Then, stretch your legs on an invigorating warm-up ride.
-As you cycle, the true majesty of the Canadian Rockies reveals itself as snow-capped peaks rise around you.
-Your destination is a loop ride around the Banff golf course, past the pristine waters of the Bow River.
-Be ready to see wildlife along the route – including moose, elk, deer, and fox.
+Upon arrival in Banff—nestled in the heart of breathtaking Banff National Park—meet your trip leaders at 2:30 p.m. in the hotel lobby for a safety and bike-fitting session.
+Then, stretch your legs on a scenic warm-up ride.
+As you cycle, the grandeur of the Canadian Rockies unfolds around you, with snow-capped peaks and pristine wilderness.
+The ride follows a loop around the Banff golf course and along the Bow River.
+Keep an eye out for local wildlife such as moose, elk, deer, and fox.

 Today's Ride Choices